sa-mw-dach/manuela/docs/documentation/MAIN.md

 1. Open the workspace you prepared during the setup

 ### Step 2: Show the bug
 1. Open the iot-frontend in the dev environment, check that the bug is visible there.
 The temperatures values are way to high, alerts firing all the time:
 ![image alt text](images/crw_5.png)

 ### Step 3: Fix the bug
-1. Fix the bug by adding the comments, dont forget to save if you disabled auto save!
+1. Fix the bug by adding the comments, don't forget to save if you disabled auto save!
 ![image alt text](images/crw_6.png)

-1. The component will be restarted immediatel.
+1. The component will be restarted immediately.
 1. Verify the bug is fixed in the dev environment (notice the steep step, below the red limit line):
 ![image alt text](images/crw_7.png)

 ### Step 4: Commit changes